leireomadina/learning-vue/README.md

    - Signup and login functionality using Firebase, Vuex and tokens
    - Logout and Auto Logout behaviour for security reasons using navigation guards
 - **Section 18**: Optimization and Deploy
+  - Lazy loading routes
+  - How to deploy to Firebase hosting
+- **Section 19**: The Composition API

 ### Useful resources